shreypdev/surprise-app/README.md

 Lastly, developing a good UI/UX was another challenge we faced.
 But by designing some user flows and sketching out low fidelity mockups we were able to come up with good high fidelity mockups.

-## Accomplishments that we are proud of
+## Accomplishments that we're proud of

 We were really happy with the whole app, as we built a really interactive UI/UX long with a working API and database.
 We believe that users can navigate the UI very easily and the data shown is relevant to the users.
 One of the crucial aspects is that our platform is a Hybrid Platform and will attract lots of users.